WHDH (TV): Preempted programming

 As a CBS affiliate, the station preempted programming in moderation, in favor of more locally produced shows.
 From 1989 to 1990, the station delayed the first hour of CBS This Morning in favor of the children's show Ready To Go.
 In February 1994, CBS This Morning was dropped and picked up by WABU (channel 68, now WBPX-TV).
 WHDH then began airing an expanded local morning newscast.

 Special events

 On July 4, 2018, WHDH began to simulcast the Boston Pops Fireworks Spectacular yearly with Bloomberg Television, returning the event to local television after a one-year absence.
 It also broadcast A Boston Pops Salute to Our Heroes, which was produced in lieu of the 2020 edition of the event due to its cancellation as a result of the COVID-19 pandemic.
-The national broadcast of the concert moved to The CW in 2025, but WHDH continued to air the event in the Boston area.
+The national broadcast of the concert moved to The CW in 2025, and then CNN in 2026 (with coverage incorporated into its larger The Fourth in America special, and the full event streaming on the CNN app), but WHDH has continued to air the event in the Boston area.